ReactiveHTML/rimmel/README.md

 A large spreadsheet with 1k x 10k reactive cells?<br>
 An HFT stock ticker with 10000 subscriptions?<br>

-These are obviously edge cases and are to be handled with more than just fast updates, with any library or framework.
+These are obviously edge cases and need more than just "fast updates" to be handled.<br>
 Rimmel can help implementing your custom logic in an ergonomic, functional-reactive way that's easy to test.